Gunther-Schulz/rclone-bisync-manager/README.md

 ```

 - **sync_paths**: Each entry under this key represents a pair of directories to be synchronized. `local` is a subdirectory under `local_base_path`, and `remote` is the path on the remote storage.
+- **sync_interval**: This is an optional field that specifies the interval for periodic syncing.
+If not provided, the path will not be synced automatically in daemon mode.
 - **rclone_options**, **bisync_options**, and **resync_options**: These allow you to customize various aspects of the sync operation.
 Refer to the rclone documentation for details on available options.
 - The `resync` option in `bisync_options` is ignored if set in the config file.
 Use the command-line argument `--resync` to trigger a resync operation.
 - Options that don't accept parameters (like `track_renames`, `create_empty_src_dirs`, etc.) should be set to `null` in the configuration file.